-Maya is a sophomore at La Salle.
+Maya is a junior at La Salle.
 She is on the JV soccer and tennis teams.
-Outside of school, she loves listening to music, hanging out with friends and...
+Outside of school, she loves listening to music, hanging out with friends and family,...

 Many La Salle Students Suffer From Anxiety, Mirroring Nationwide Trend

 Pretty much every La Salle student has experienced some level of stress in their life.
 This is not surprising at a college prep school, where the homework load is high, pressure from parents is intense, and many students are also involved in sports.

 But for some students, this everyday stress that most experience can turn into a crippling and overwhelming anxiety, something that an increasing number of American teenagers are dealing with on a daily basis.

 Recent data from the Pew Research Center reveals that “61% of teens say they feel a lot of pressure to get good grades, three-in-ten say they feel a lot of pressure to look good (29%) and to fit in socially (28%), and one-in-five feel similarly pressured to be involved in extracurricular activities and to be good at sports (21% each).”

 In addition, 70% of teens said anxiety and depression is a major problem among people their age, and 55% said the same about bullying.

 Here at La Salle, two of the school’s counselors, Mr. Seth Altshuler and Ms. Nancy Orr, report that anxiety is very near the top of the list for most frequently discussed topics with students, along with relationship or family issues.

 “We’ve definitely seen, and I think most counselors would say this, an increase in kids feeling and reporting high enough levels of anxiety,” Mr. Altshuler said. “[Anxiety] is a big [problem for students] for sure.
 Certainly not just here, this is a nationwide, this is a worldwide issue, frankly, but it is especially true here in the U.S.”